snowplow/snowplow-javascript-tracker/api-docs/docs/node-tracker/markdown/node-tracker.emitterconfigurationbase.dontretrystatuscodes.md

 ## EmitterConfigurationBase.dontRetryStatusCodes property

 List of HTTP response status codes for which events sent to Collector should not be retried in future request.
 Only non-success status codes are considered (greater or equal to 300).
 The don't retry codes are only considered for GET and POST requests.
-By default, the tracker retries on all non-success status codes except for 400, 401, 403, 410, and 422.
+By default, the tracker retries on all non-success status codes except for 400, 401, 403, 410, and 422 (these don't retry codes will remain even if you set your own `dontRetryStatusCodes` but can be changed using the `retryStatusCodes`<!-- -->).

 <b>Signature:</b>